-- fuel-based method, based on the amount of fuel consumed - distance-based method, based on the mass, distance, and mode of each shipment and appropriate mass-distance emission factors for the vehicle used - expenditure-based method, based on the amount of money spent on each mode of transport and secondary IO emission factors (Protocol, 2013).
+- fuel-based method, based on the amount of fuel consumed; - distance-based method, based on the mass, distance, and mode of each shipment and appropriate mass-distance emission factors for the vehicle used; - spend-based method, based on the amount of money spent on each mode of transport and secondary, IO, emission factors (Protocol, 2013).

-The fuel-based method is used when data for fuel use from transport providers from vehicle fleets (e.g. trucks, trains, planes, vessels) can be obtained.
-In calculating \mathcal{CO}2 emissions, the fuel-based method is more accurate than other methods, because fuel consumption is directly related to emissions.
+The fuel-based method is used when data for fuel use from transport providers from vehicle fleets (e.g., trucks, trains, planes, vessels) can be obtained.
+In calculating CO_2 emissions, the fuel-based method is more accurate than other methods, because fuel consumption is directly related to emissions.
 However, the data requirements for this method are high.
+If the fuel-based method and distance method cannot be applied (e.g., due to data limitations), the spend-based method to calculate the emissions from transportation can be adopted.
+In this method, the amount spent on transportation by type is multiplied by the relevant factor from the IO table expressed as $CO_2/$.
+This is the least accurate method of inferring transport emissions.

-If the fuel-based method and distance method cannot be applied (e.g. due to data limitations), the expenditure-based method to calculate the emissions from transportation can be adopted, whereby the amount spent on transportation by type (V) is multiplied by the relevant factor from the IO table expressed as $CO_2/\in (EF{IO})$ (Equation 4).
-The expenditure-based method is effective for screening purposes, however it has high levels of uncertainty and the fuel-based and distance-based methods are recommended for accounting for transportation emissions.
+When the data are limited, the spend-based method can also be used to calculate the emissions from transportation.
+In this method, the amount spent on transportation by type (V) is multiplied by the relevant factor from the IO table expressed as $CO_2/\in (EF{IO})$ (Equation 4).
+The spend-based method is effective for screening purposes, however, it has high levels of uncertainty and the fuel-based and distance-based methods are recommended for accounting for transportation emissions.

-$$O_2 = V \times EF{IO} \tag{4}$$
+$$CO_2 = V \times EF{IO} \tag{4}$$

-In the distance-based method, distance is multiplied by mass or volume of goods transported and relevant emission factors that incorporate average fuel consumption, average utilization, average size and mass or volume of goods and vehicles, and their associated GHG emissions, as in Equation 5, where d is distance travelled by m's mode of transport, T is weight of goods and Erm is a mode-specific emissions factor.
-Accuracy is generally lower than the fuel-based method as assumptions are made about the average fuel consumption, mass or volume of goods, and loading of vehicles (Protocol, 2013).
+In the distance-based method, distance is multiplied by mass or volume of goods transported and relevant emission factors that incorporate average fuel consumption, average utilization, average size and mass or volume of the goods and the vehicles, and their associated GHG emissions, as in Equation 5, where d is distance travelled by m's mode of transport, T is weight of goods and EF is a mode-specific emissions factor.

-$$\mathcal{O}2 = \sum_m^M d \times T \times EF_m \tag{5}$$
+$$CO_2 = \sum_m^M d \times T \times EF_m \tag{5}$$